-Panama's health system human resources
+Panama's health system's human resources

 The first objective of PAHO Resolution CSP27 / 10, "Regional human resource goals for health 2007-2015", approved by Panama, states that "all countries in the region will achieve a human resource density ratio of 25 professionals per 10,000 population ".

-MINSA has 6,025 general practitioners, 4,059 of whom work in the province of Panama, and 1,966 in the rest of the provinces, while the CSS has 2,914 general practitioners and 1,394 specialists.
+MINSA has 6,025 general practitioners, 4,059 of whom work in Panama, and 1,966 in the rest of the provinces, while the CSS has 2,914 general practitioners and 1,394 specialists.
 The sum of these data places the Panama Health System with a density of 29.2 doctors and nurses for every 10,000 inhabitants, according to the most recent Health Statistics Report from the World Health Organization (WHO).
 However, the situation is uneven in the provinces and counties.

 In this sense, it can be said that Panama fulfills (on average) the goal of "25 professionals per 10,000 inhabitants", however, it hides the unfair inequality in the distribution of human resources since these doctors and nurses are concentrated in four provinces (Herrera, Panama, Los Santos, and Chiriquí).

 Panama's health institutions should provide medical assistance to those in need, wherever they are.
 However, the poor distribution of its personnel affects this duty of the State.